esheldon/ngmixer/README.md

 #### Setup the I/O

 You will need to make sure you have an appropriate MEDS I/O class.

+The doc string for the base class `ImageIO` indicates how to write a child class that implements the proper interface.
+In general, the `ImageIO` classes are iterators that yield a list of things to fit.

-The ones for DES are in imageio/desmedsio.py.
+For DES MEDS files, interfaces have already been written.
+These are in `imageio/desmedsio.py`.
 The Y1 class should work out-of-the box (called Y1DESMEDSImageIO).
-When you implement a new one, you have to register it in the `__init__.py` in the imageio sub-package.

 WARNING: We have not updated the image flags for Y1.
 See code here https://github.com/esheldon/ngmixer/blob/master/ngmixer/imageio/desmedsio.py#L334.
 This needs to be done.

+Whenever you implement a new interface, you have to register it in the `__init__.py` in the imageio sub-package.

 #### Setup the Fitter

-Similar to above, you need to have an appropriate fitter.
-The ngmix ones we have so far are in bootfit.py.
+Similar to the `ImageIO` classes above, you need to have an appropriate fitter.

+The doc strings on all of the methods of `BaseFitter` in `fitting.py` describe what needs to be implemented.

+The ngmix fitters are in `bootfit.py`.
 There are some max-like and metacal fitters there already.
 Any new fitter has to be registered in the main package `__init__.py`.

 #### Running

 Once you have a fitter and an imageio class, you can run the code.
 You will need any configs etc. setup properly.

-Start with the MOF Y1 configs (`ngmix-y1-014.yaml` in `esheldon/ngmix-y1-configs`) and make sure to set the following:
+For ngmix, start with the MOF Y1 configs (`ngmix-y1-014.yaml` in the package `esheldon/ngmix-y1-configs`) and make sure to set the following:

 ```yaml